rafaelpernil2/StatefulPromises/README.md

 #### getStatusList()

-Returns an object with the promise and "after processing" status of all custom promises in the batch at that given point in time.
+Returns an object with the current promise and "after processing" status of all custom promises in the batch.

 ##### Example:
 ```typescript